salatmehl/a-cookbook-project/README.md

 # cookbook-project
-HTML – Basic Website Layout - 101 Computing
+a webpage to practice HTML – Basic Website Layout - 101 Computing